p-wegner/coding-aider/docs/actions.md

 - Toggles files between persistent and non-persistent states
 - Provides visual feedback through notifications

-Exceptional implementation details:
-- Dynamically updates the action text based on the current state of selected files

 ## SettingsAction

 `SettingsAction` provides a quick way to open the Aider Settings dialog.

-Key features:
-- Opens the Aider Settings dialog using `ShowSettingsUtil`

 ## ShowLastCommandResultAction

 `ShowLastCommandResultAction` displays the result of the last executed Aider command.

-Key features:
-- Retrieves the last command result from `AiderHistoryHandler`
-- Displays the result in a markdown dialog

 This documentation provides an overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.